-In Atacama, the sun offers us its natural energy and as water is so valued; we reuse it to irrigate our gardens, which themselves have been planted in recovered terrain.
-Today, they attract everything from bees to local birds, all of which serves to enrich the hotel’s grounds.
-We work with local astronomy experts to teach our guests about the Andean tradition of the stars, discover local ‘ayllus’ or villages on horseback, and visit the town of San Pedro de Atacama – all to better understand the lives of Atacameños.
+In Atacama, the sun offers us its natural energy and water is highly valued.
+We reuse it to irrigate our gardens, which themselves have been planted in recovered terrain.
+Today, they attract everything from bees to local birds, all of which serve to enrich the hotel’s grounds.
+We work with local astronomy experts to teach our guests about the Andean tradition of the stars, discover local ‘ayllus’ or villages on horseback, and visit the town of San Pedro de Atacama – all to better understand the lives of the Atacameños.

 As dusk descends, sunsets transform the sight of the Licancabur Volcano, a sacred emblem for the local community and come nightfall, the starry skies of the desert are some of the clearest on Earth due to the low light pollution.
 Here, the silence is so potent it’s like another element of the desert’s energy.

-Tierra Atacama is the first hotel in South America to produce solar-powered electricity, with a hybrid system that meets the hotel´s daily energy demand.
+Tierra Atacama one of the first hotels in South America to produce solar-powered electricity, with a hybrid system that meets the hotel´s daily energy demand.
 With the help of the German company, KRAFTWERK, 588 photovoltaic panels were installed, as well as five invertors and a bank of high-efficiency, ion-lithium batteries – QINOUS.
-Thanks to a high-tech energy management system, that allows communication between photovoltaic panels and diesel generators, the hours of operation are extended using 100% solar energy.
-Due to our solar plant, we avoid burning more than 110,000 liters of diesel annually, reducing the carbon footprint by 320-350 tons of CO₂ every year.
+The panels use a high-tech energy management system, that allows communication between photovoltaic panels and diesel generators, the energy generated by our solar plant meets almost half of our daily needs.
+Thanks to the solar plant, Tierra Atacama avoids burning almost 100,000 liters of fossil fuels annually, reducing the carbon footprint by over 240 tons of CO₂ every year.